 6. Moose Mountain Gondola and Hike

 This one is a bonus and a bit of a cheat as you get a ride up but the aerial gondola ride provides a great way to take in the best North Shore fall leaf color and provides some hiking opportunities at the top.
-On the way up, take in the fantastic views of the Sawtooth Mountains and Lake Superior’s dramatic coastline.
+Take in the fantastic views of the Sawtooth Mountains and Lake Superior’s dramatic coastline on the way up.

 An aerial gondola ride over the Poplar River and up Moose Mountain is one of the North Shore’s most popular things to do.
 Stop at the Summit Chalet at Lutsen Mountain at the top to enjoy the views or get some lunch.
 There is also a great hiking trail at the top that provides stunning views of the fall colors.
 Turn right off the gondola into the woods by Mystery Mountain Overlook.
 If you want to hike back down (~4mil) you can follow the Spur trail to the Superior Hiking Trail.
 Check the times the gondola runs and rates here.